Utah-Idaho Sugar Company: World War II

 Severe labor shortages in World War II led to worries of a food shortage.
 The government instituted the Food for Freedom campaign.
 During times of high labor needs, U-I recruited schoolchildren, volunteers, "imported labor".
 Thinning beets is a more labor-intensive process.
 During that time, governors, politicians, members of the local school boards, as well as the civic groups: firemen, police officers, and chamber of commerce.
 The LDS church exerted its members to contribute heavily, and they did, as well as bankers, merchants, clears, and any others who could help.

 In 1942, approximately 10,000 Japanese Americans were relocated and interned from the Pacific states.
 Some of these people were employed as seasonal agricultural laborers and allowed to leave internment centers in Hunt/Minidoka, Idaho, Topaz, Utah, and Heart Mountain, Wyoming.
 Internment centers supplied 3,500 of these laborers who worked for U-I. The interned Japanese Americans also provided seasonal labor in 1943 and 1944; all the labor was paid at prevailing wages.
 Temporary labor was also provided by the Bracero Program, 700 in 1944, 1100 in 1945 in Utah.
-German and Italian POWs were also "apt and willing workers", 500 in 1944 and 2000 in 1945 in Utah.
+German and Italian war prisoners were also "apt and willing workers", 500 in 1944 and 2000 in 1945 in Utah.

 Sugar beet blight and decline in the industry

-After the World War I overexpansion and antitrust dealings, the sugar beet industry suffered further due to The Great Depression and because of difficulties with the beet leafhopper, which caused beet curly top virus, a blight.
+After the World War I overexpansion and antitrust dealings, the sugar beet industry suffered further due to The Great Depression and because of difficulties with the beet leafhopper.
+The beet curly top virus infection was also called blight.
 The first blight was seen in Lehi in 1897, when the harvest of sugar beets dropped by 58% from the previous year, and area yield dropped by 54%.
 Blights were also experienced in 1900 and 1905; the leafhopper and resulting blight was identified in 1905 at by E. D. Ball, a professor of entomology at Utah State Agricultural College.

 While the blights began occurring in isolated years in most areas, this wasn't the case in Nampa, Idaho.
 The blight began in 1906 and continued through 1910, reducing area yield to 12% of the break-even amount.
 The worst period of blight occurred beginning in 1919 and continued through 1934.
 Overall production was substantially decreased in these years; 1924 saw 50,000 fewer tons of sugar produced than the previous year.